 </div>

-After processing,articleContentof all<i>tags and their contents will be removed, and other tags (such as<p>,<strong>,<img>)will be retained.
+After processing,articleContentAll of<i>The tag and its content will be removed, while other tags (such as<p>,<strong>,<img>) will be retained.

-Remove multiple tags:If you want to remove multiple<i>and<b>tags at the same time, just separate them with commas in the filter parameters:
+Remove multiple labels:If you want to remove multiple tags at the same time<i>and<b>Just separate them with commas in the filter parameters:

 <div>